wuxxx949/stock_embedding_using_LLM/README.md

 I created a SQLite database, which stores company descriptions and embeddings.
 To run the app locally, follow these steps:

+* Clone the repo.
+It contains a large SQLite db file, so it can take some time.
 * Install packages in a virtual environment based on `requirements.txt`.
+* Activate venv.
 * cd to `src/viz` and run `python app.py`.
 * Open a browser and use `http://127.0.0.1:8050/` to access the dashboard.